Structure Formation in the Early Universe: Why the Standard Equation is inadequate to study Density Perturbations

-where $\dot{w}$ has been eliminated using (\ref{eq:time-w}).
-The system (\ref{subeq:algemene-vergelijkingen}) consists of two relativistic equations for the unknown quantities $\delta$ and $\vartheta_\een$.
-Thus, the relativistic perturbation equations (41$^\ast$) for open, flat or closed \textsc{flrw} universes and a general equation of state for the pressure $p=p(n,\varepsilon)$ reduce for a flat universe and a barotropic equation of state $p=p(\varepsilon)$ to the system (\ref{subeq:algemene-vergelijkingen}).
+where $\dot{w}$ has been eliminated using~(\ref{eq:time-w}).
+The system~(\ref{subeq:algemene-vergelijkingen}) consists of two relativistic equations for the unknown quantities $\delta$ and $\vartheta_\een$.
+Thus, the relativistic perturbation equations~(62$^\ast$) for open, flat or closed \textsc{flrw} universes and a general equation of state for the pressure $p=p(n,\varepsilon)$ reduce for a flat \textsc{flrw} universe and a barotropic equation of state $p=p(\varepsilon)$ to the system~(\ref{subeq:algemene-vergelijkingen}).
+Therefore, the system~(\ref{subeq:algemene-vergelijkingen}) describes adiabatic density perturbations, notwithstanding the non-zero source term in~(\ref{eq:algemeen-p-e}).